pmean/build-website/text/21/nhanes-overview.md

 run;
 ```

+#### Merge the data

 Now merge the two datasets together by SEQN.
+At the same time, create a log transformed measure of lead and a variable to delineate subgroups for children 1-5 years of age.
+A common threshold used in lead studies is 5 ug/dl, so let's also create an indicator variable for participants with blood lead levels above this threshold.

 ```{}
 proc sort